jchelly/gadgetviewer/README.md

   library.
 It may be necessary to install a separate "dev" package with the headers.

-* gfortran will compile this program but you need at least version 4.2 to be able to read binary snapshots.
-Stream I/O is not implemented in 4.1.

 ### Example compilation

 Compiling the code with the Intel compilers and installing to our own